newrelic/video-core-js/README.md

 ## Documentation

 All classes are documented using autodocs.
-The documents, generated with [jsdoc](https://github.com/jsdoc/jsdoc), can be found in the `doc` directory of the current repo.
+The documents, generated with [jsdoc](https://github.com/jsdoc/jsdoc), can be found in the `documentation` directory of the current repo.

 # Open source license